 Ram Navami is the part of nine day Navratri festival.
 As Navratri comes four times in a year, this one is Chaitra Navratri.
 As Chaitra Navratri's ninth day is associated with Ram Navami, it is also known as 'Sri Rama Navratri'.

-While celebrating Ram Navami in 2014, you will get to hear Ramayana Path at a lot of places in your neighbourhood.
+While celebrating Ram Navami, you will get to hear Ramayana Path at a lot of places in your neighbourhood.
 Throughout these nine days, devotees arrange for the ‘Akhand Path of Ramayana’.
 It is the continuous recital of the epic Ramayana throughout the nine days.

 Devotees also perform Bhajan & Kirtan to enchant the Almighty.
 During these nine days, devotees arrange a spiritual event on daily basis, which is followed the Puja Aarti at the end.
 After Aarti, everybody receives the Holy food.
 Indeed it is a mesmerizing festival.

 Images or idols of baby Rama are placed over the cradles and are rocked by the devotees.
-As the legends say, Lord Rama was born at noon, temples are beautifully decorated and devotees start chanting the traditional Holy prayers since morning.
+As the legends say, Lord Rama was born at noon, temples are beautifully decorated and devotees chant the traditional holy prayers since morning.

 The entire environment becomes so mesmerizing with those Holy murmuring of Vedic words.
 Delicious fruits and beautiful flowers are offered to the God.
 Many devotees also keep fast on this day and celebrate with a feast in the evening.

-Like every year, Ram Navami in 2014 will be celebrated with great zeal and gusto, especially at the places where Lord Rama belongs to.
-For example, Ayodhya (Uttar Pradesh) celebrates Ram Navmi at a grand level as Rama was born there.
-There is a place in Bihar, Sita Samahit Sthal (Sitamarhi); Bhadrachalam in Andhra Pradesh and Rameshwaram in Tamil Nadu; all these places are going to sizzle on the event of Ram Navmi 2014.
+Like every year, Ram Navami in 2015 will be celebrated with great zeal and gusto, especially at the places where Lord Rama belongs to.
+For example, Ayodhya (Uttar Pradesh) celebrates Ram Navmi at a grand level, as Rama was born there.
+There is a place in Bihar, Sita Samahit Sthal (Sitamarhi); Bhadrachalam in Andhra Pradesh and Rameshwaram in Tamil Nadu; all these places sizzle on the event of Ram Navmi.
 All these places have something special related to Lord Rama.